jmwongg/CP2_RoadAccidentDetection/README.md

 2. Image classification model folder
 ---
 ## Road Accident Detection System
-Navigate to the directory and read the README section for instructions on how to run it.
+Navigate to the **RoadAccidentDetectionSystem**   directory and read the README section for instructions on how to run it.

 ---
 ## Image Classification Model Folder